 In Eclipse, select the "Help -> Install New Software..." menu item.
 Then either click the "Add..." button and fill in the name and URL from above (once for each site), or simply copy the URL into the field where it says "type or select a site".
 Then you can select the software to install and click Next to start the process.

 Please see the Developers' Guide for instructions on how to set up a development environment for pyOCD.

 We welcome contributions to pyOCD in any area.
-Please see the contribution guidelines for details.
+Please see the contribution guidelines for detailed requirements for contributions.

 To report bugs, please create an issue in the GitHub project.

-PyOCD is licensed with Apache 2.0.
+PyOCD is licensed with the permissive Apache 2.0 license.
 See the LICENSE file for the full text of the license.